justinuzoije/spiderman-game/README.md

 Both the character the player controls and the enemy moving on the stage are Character objects which get an initial starting position on the screen using x and y coordinates, a boolean value representing if they are dead or alive, as well as a small picture of themselves.

-The These characters move across the screen by incrementing their x and y positions by small amounts every second.
+The characters move across the screen by incrementing their x and y positions by small amounts every second.

 ```